andll/bftd/README.md

 ```

 Note that you need to run at least 3 different nodes(if the total cluster is 4 nodes) to produce a commit

+# Where does the protocol name (Adelie) come from?

+Many DAG-based BFT consensus protocols are named after marine animals:
+narhwal and mysticeti are marine mammals, bullshark and hammerhead are marine fish.

+We continue the tradition by naming our protocol after a marine bird - Adélie penguin.